 Great Outdoor Amenities

-Not only has COVID-19 altered the way apartment owners and managers clean and operate, but it has also spotlighted the need to temporarily close communal amenities like business centers, lobbies and gyms to stop the spread.
+Not only has COVID-19 altered the way apartment owners and managers clean and operate, it has also spotlighted the need to temporarily close communal amenities like business centers, lobbies and gyms to stop the spread.

-As stay-at-home orders restricted residents’ extracurricular activities and travel plans, we’ve seen residents rethink the way they spend their free time; therefore apartment owners and managers have had to rethink their amenity spaces.
+As stay-at-home orders have restricted residents’ extracurricular activities and travel plans, we’ve seen residents rethink the way they spend their free time; therefore apartment owners and managers have had to rethink their amenity spaces.

 Residents are embracing a more active lifestyle and value spending time in nature; many even feel safer outside.
 In response, we’re seeing outdoor exercise workstations, putting greens, resort-style gaming areas, fire pits, grill stations, soccer fields, bike-share concepts and walking trails becoming more desirable.
 However, as the colder months approach, this may present a challenge for local owners and managers, so it’s important to keep in mind that many people will seek to be inside during the winter.